USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/sample_abstract3.md

 Grant H. Incredible, grant.h.incredible@university.edu, postdoctoral researcher.
     Algorithm design.
 Worked as a postdoctoral researcher under ORAU contract 54321.
-Signed an addendum to his contract to assign all copyright in his contributions to ARL.
+Has not assigned copyright to the government, but has signed ARL Form 266, licensing his work to the government under the project's license.

-Jacob K. Lang, jacob.k.lang@gmail.com, employer unknown.
+Jacob K. Lang, jacob.k.lang@newmail.com, employer unknown.
 Bug fixes,
     documentation fixes, etc. Executed ARL Form 266 before his contributions were allowed into the project.